sinnie/learn_web_dev/node.md

 ### Definition
 #### So what exactly does _event-driven_, _non-blocking_, and _single-threaded_ mean?
 And what is I/O?
+* __Event-Driven__ - Event driven programming is when the application flow control is determined by events or changes in state.
+It generally has a central mechanism that listens for events and calls a callback function once an event has been detected.
+In the case of Node.js, this is the event loop.
 * __Non-Blocking__ - non-blocking code refers to operations that do not block further execution until that operation finishes, which means that your program will not hang on a process that has to complete.
 Instead, commands execute in parallel and use callbacks to signal completion or failure.
 * __Single-Threaded__ - A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
 It's a kind of lightweight process that shares memory with every other thread within the same process.
 Threads were created as an ad hoc extension of the former model to accommodate concurrency [(Teixeira)](#resources).
 In a single-threaded system, one command is processed at a time.
 Node.js' performance is improved by being single-threaded, which bypasses thread context switching.
 However, Node is not _truly_ single-threaded.
 It uses a library called libuv to handle multiple threads that manage tasks related to the operating system.
   * A downside to being single-threaded is that Node.j is not able to easily scale by increasing the number of CPU cores.